-Students who choose to take the College Counseling emphasis will conduct a minimum of 600 hours of fieldwork hours in a college or university.
-It is recommended students earn 200 hours in a high school or high school-to-college transition setting.
-Students who are unable, for any reason, to complete the required fieldwork hours during the EDUC 677A, EDUC 677B, EDUC 677C courses will need to enroll in additional fieldwork support courses until their required hours are complete.
-Students are required to pass the Counselor Preparation Comprehensive Examination (CPCE) prior to graduating from the program.
+Students who choose to take the College Counseling emphasis will conduct 400 hours of fieldwork hours; 200 in a college setting(s); 200 in a high school or high school-to-college setting transition setting(s).
+Students are required to pass the Counselor Preparation Comprehensive Examination (CPCE).